shaikhmudassir/EasyIO-package/index.md

-EasyIO** is a JAVA package - which intended to provide ease for programmers to get input and to display them, specially for beginners yet useful for professionals.
+**EasyIO** is a JAVA package - which intended to provide ease for programmers to get input and to display them, specially for beginners yet useful for professionals.

 # GETTING STARTED

-### STEP 01
+### :octocat: STEP 01

 ## HOW TO GET IT?